Public assistance and government benefits from DHS in Pennsylvania.

 The Refugee Cash Assistance Program distributes money and other financial assistance.
 Resources are offered for up to eight months for state of Pennsylvania refugees who do not meet Temporary Assistance for Needy Families (TANF) requirements.

 Legal aid may be coordinated as well.
 If you are a qualified resident of Pennsylvania and need help with a non-criminal legal matter and cannot afford an attorney, the department partners with and has information on organizations that can offer free legal services.
-Continue with Pennsylvania legal assistance.
+Continue with Pennsylvania free legal assistance.

 Pregnant women, men, and teens can get help from family planning services in Pennsylvania.
 This program provides services, free information and counseling on medical and health care for women, moms, men, and teens.
 Almost all of the services offered from this public program are free or low-cost, and all advice and information is confidential.

-Other housing type services include public shelters to keep people out of the cold.
-After someone stay in a shelter, Bridge Housing , or short term/transitional housing, can allow someone to stay in a government subsidized apartment for up to 18 months.
+Other housing type services include public homeless shelters to keep people out of the cold.
+After someone stays in a shelter, Bridge Housing , or short term/transitional housing, can allow someone to stay in a government subsidized apartment for up to 18 months.
+There are also appliances, washers, dryers, and clothes given out.
 Also receive ongoing case management throughout this process.

 Subsidies for child and day care are provided.
 For families that are working or attending job training, Pennsylvania may pay for a portion of your child care needs.
 The state relies on federal government funding and grants to provide this resource and there is usually a waiting list.
 The program is very limited in scope however the assistance provided can help parents attend school, work, or training sessions.
-Read Pennsylvania assistance for child care.
+Read more on Pennsylvania assistance for free child care.